wp-plugins/easy-eu-cookie-law/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Configure your settings in the 'Cookie law' menu.

+== Frequently Asked Questions ==

+= Does it automatically disable cookie usage in WordPress? =

+No, only alerts the user the use of cookies on the website.

+== Screenshots ==
+1. Cookie law alert box
+2. Cookie law configuration panel

 == Changelog ==

 = 1.2.1 =